 3.3 Sponsoring bodies and model rules

 Sponsoring bodies publish model rules that have been pre-approved by the FCA.
 The FCA publishes a list of sponsors on its website.
-Currently, it lists 24 sponsoring bodies, although there are six sponsors that produce rules that are suitable for issuing community shares and are marketed as such by the sponsoring body.
+Currently, it lists 24 sponsoring bodies, although there are only eight sponsors that produce rules that may be suitable for issuing community shares.
 These bodies are:

 - Co-operatives UK